veraison/services/docs/realm-instance.md

 ### The Name Tag: Realm Personalization Value (RPV)

 Think of RPV like a name tag for your Realm - it's optional, but super useful when you need it:
-- It's like giving unique names to twins - same base code, different identities
+- It's like giving unique names to twins - same base code and configuration, however different identities
 - Without it?
 Your Realm is one-of-a-kind (like a custom-built tool)
 - With it?
-You can run multiple copies of the same code (like spinning up multiple web servers)
+You can run multiple copies of the same code and configuration (like spinning up multiple web servers)
 - Perfect for when you need to scale up identical services but keep them separate

 ### The Health Monitor: Realm Extensible Measurements (REM)

 REMs are like ongoing health checks for your Realm:
 - Works like a fitness tracker with 4 different sensors (rem0 through rem3)
+- These are more like tripwire alarms than cameras - they can tell you when something went wrong, but not what (you need event logs for that)
 - Keeps tabs on what's happening inside your Realm as it runs
 - Helps spot if anything unexpected happens to your code

+**Real-world usage examples:**
+- **Batch Processing**: When a workload needs to do identical jobs in parallel, multiple identical workloads are instantiated on a server with the same RIM, and REMs help monitor each instance's health
+- **Load Balancing**: Multiple web server instances with identical code but different RPVs, where REMs track the runtime behavior of each instance
+- **Security Monitoring**: REMs can detect if malicious code injection or unexpected modifications occur during runtime

 ## Real-World Examples